expressjs/discussions/docs/adr/isomorphism-support.md

-# ADR: CommonJS only output
+# ADR: Export the libraries specifically in ESM format

 ## Status